-Entresto is a medicine containing an angiotensin receptor neprilysin inhibitor.
+Entresto is a heart medicine containing an angiotensin receptor neprilysin inhibitor.
 It delivers two active substances, sacubitril and valsartan.

-Entresto is used to treat a type of long-term heart failure in adults.
+Entresto is used to treat a type of long-term heart failure in adults, children and adolescents (one year and older).